the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

+* Fix - Ensure the `Subscribe to Calendar` dropdown toggles on and off on click to improve user experience.
+[TEC-4388]
 * Fix - Ensure Events are displayed correctly on Elementor's `Posts` widget.
 [TEC-4685]
 * Fix - Pass a NOOP callback function to Google Maps scripts to prevent JS warnings.
 [TEC-4762]
 * Fix - Fixed an edge case to not inadvertently trash entire Events Pro recurrences.
 [ECP-1475]